HenriqueJoanoni/edusense-project/README.md

 - Primary sensors/devices
     - Barcode/QR scanner
-        - What is captured: code value (student id string or encoded payload), scanner device id, timestamp.
+        - What is captured: code value, scanner device id, timestamp.
         - How it works: The scanner will send decoded code via USB keyboard emulation, camera-based scanners in Python to decode frames and emit an event.
         - Typical frequency: event-driven on scan.
 Can scan several codes per second; again for attendance we expect one